dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 **Out of scope**
-* Custom analyzers with equal data access as built-in
+* Custom analyzers has equal data access as the inbox analyzers.
-* All inbox analyzers reports have precise location(s) of issues
+* All inbox analyzers reports have precise location(s) of issues.
-* Opt-out of analysis on code-level (analogy to C# pragmas, but within msbuild xml files)
+* Opt-out of analysis on code-level (analogy to C# pragmas, but within msbuild xml files).
-* Simplified authoring experience via dedicated reference assembly
+* Simplified authoring experience via dedicated reference assembly.
-* Restore phase analysis
+* Restore phase analysis.
-* Turning analysis off/on based on target (e.g. multi-targetted builds, calling MSBuild task etc.)
+* Turning analysis off/on based on target (e.g. multi-targetted builds, calling MSBuild task etc.).
 * Controling/Configuring lifetime of analyzers - analyzers will currently be held alive, as single instance per analyzer, for the whole duration of the build.
-But future versions might prevent some of the analyzers to survive beyond scope of single project built (means for sharing data would be provided).
+But future versions might prevent some of the analyzers to survive beyond a scope of a single project built (means for sharing data would be provided).
-* ETW for analyzers
+* ETW for analyzers.
-* Attributing `.editorconfig` configurations to .sln files
+* Attributing `.editorconfig` configurations to .sln files.
 * Attributing `.editorconfig` configurations to lower granularity than whole projects.
-* Respecting `.editorconfig` file in msbuild import locations (unless they are in the parent folders hieararchy of particular project file)
+* Respecting `.editorconfig` file in msbuild import locations (unless they are in the parent folders hieararchy of particular project file).

 # User Experience